Frogs, toads and newts

 Water voles usually have 3 to 4 litters a year, if a mild spring, the first to appear in March or April.
 There could be up to five young in a litter, and although born blind and hairless they grow and mature quickly.
 On average a water vole may only live up to 2 years in the wild.
 They have many predators including mink, stoats and herons.
 Even brown rats, barn owls and pike have been known to take them.

-Identifying a water vole
+How to identify a water vole

 Rat sized with a blunt nose, chestnut brown fur, short rounded ears and a long hair covered tail.